jrawbits/VE-Installer/config/ReadMe.md

 ## Roots ##

-In the "Roots" key, each elements is a tag:directory pair, where the tag is a symbolic name used later to define sources and targets for the various VisionEval elements that are processed during the build.
-The directory value is an absolute path on the machine that will run the build (in whatever local syntax is appropriate, Windows or Linux or Macintosh).
+In the "Roots" key, each elements is a tag:value pair, where the tag is a symbolic name used later to define sources and targets for the various VisionEval elements that are processed during the build.
+The value has one of two formats:

+1. (simple) an absolute path on the machine that will run the build (in whatever local syntax is
+appropriate: Windows or Linux or Macintosh).
+1. (compound) a pair of key-value pairs indicated the path (same format as "simple") and the branch (presuming that the root is a git repository)

+The compound format only makes sense for "input" roots (places from which the VisionEval source is composed).
+If the branch is specified, the path will be checked during the build to make sure that it is part of a git repository, and that the currently checked out (local) branch has the indicated name.
+Note that it is the _local_ branch that is comared, not the remote, since the build process is always relative to the user's build environment.

+If you are developing from multiple branches, it is recommended that you use `git worktree` to check out alternate branches (otherwise, you'll end up rebuilding a bunch of stuff every time you check out a different branch) and create (as in the included examples) configurations broken out by branch.
+The Makefile illustrates how the config files might conventionally be named.

-In general, to use a configuration file on a different machine or with a different VisionEval source tree, it is enough just to change the directory part of each root pair to point to the correct directory.
+In general, to use a configuration file on a different machine or with a different VisionEval source tree, it is enough just to change the directory part of each root path to point to the correct directory (and make sure the branch name is correct if you're using it).

 While no root tags are formally required, it is conventional at a minimum to set ve.root to the folder containing the source code for VisionEval, and ve.output to the folder that will contain the